 - Vulnerability: How can I increase my resistance to the threat?

 Your own probability of infection and its consequences are individual and easy to figure out.
-With school-age kids and intermittent life stress, I was dealing with a probability of “near certainty” and “big time suckage”, respectively.
+With school-age kids and intermittent life stress, I was dealing with a probability of “near certainty” and a consequence of “big-time suckage.”

 Here are the tools that I used to manage exposure (the things outside of me) and vulnerability (the things inside me).